developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 <b>To quickly determine whether Enterprise Keyboard has been activated</b>:
 1. Bring up the Android keyboard and long-press the spacebar.
-2. If Enterprise Keyboard appears in a screen like the one below appears, tap its radio button (arrow) to set it as the default input device:
+2. If "Enterprise Keyboard" appears in a screen like the one below, tap its radio button (arrow) to set it as the default input device:
 <img alt="" style="height:150px" src="2a_choose_input.png"/>
 <br>